Initialize the Project

 2. Press Enter without making any selection. catalyst_tutorials_photostore_cli_compont_sel

-The project will be initialized, and you will be able to view a catalyst.json file will be created. catalyst_tutorials_photostore_cli_init_cmpltd
+The project will be initialized, and a catalyst.json file will be created. catalyst_tutorials_photostore_cli_init_cmpltd

-3. Now, lets initialize an AppSail service in your project directory by executing the following CLI command:
+3. Initialize an AppSail service in your project directory by executing the following CLI command:

 copy